fmillion-mnsu/cs480-f23/week7/ASSIGN1.md

 # Submission

-Your only submission is your two `.yml` files for your GitHub actions.
-No screenshots or repository links required this time!
+No D2L submission - I'll see your repository in the GitHub organization!

 > *I can see jobs that have run on the runner, even from your own repositories - so I'll be able to tell if you don't actually run your own jobs on your own repositories!!!*
 >